COMP3170-25s1/comp3170-assignment1-framework/README.md

 | Right arrow | Rotate turret right |

 <video src="ExampleImages/tankmovement.mov" width="320" height="240" controls></video>

 ### World camera (5%)
 Create a camera that follows the tank.
-The camera remains stationary, except for if the tank's mesh reaches the top or bottom quarters of the view, in which case the camera should move with itm The camera should remain aligned with the world X/Y coordinates and should not rotate.
+The camera remains stationary, except for if the tank's mesh reaches the top or bottom quarters of the view, in which case the camera should move with it.
+The camera should remain aligned with the world X/Y coordinates and should not rotate.

 ## World camera – resizing (10%)
 The view volume of the camera should be adjusted proportional to the size of the window, with scaling along the x axis.

 A 600x600 window should show a 30x30 area of world space.
 Making the window’s height larger (or shorter) should reveal more (or less) of the world without changing the screen size of objects displayed.
 Making the window wider (or narrower) should scale objects.
-See Figure 10, and the video on iLearn, for a demonstration of this.

 ![A wide view of the world, zoomed in.](ExampleImages/landscape.png)
 ![A narrow view of the world, zoomed out.](ExampleImages/portrait.png)

 ### Turret camera (5%)
-Another camera, which is three-times as zoomed in as the main camera, follows the tank’s turret.
+Another camera, which is 3x as zoomed in as the main camera, follows the tank’s turret.
 This camera rotates to orient itself around the turret's z-axis, and moves to keep the turret in its centre.
 It adheres to the same scaling rules as the world camera.

-Pressing “2” switches the current view to the turret camera.
-Pressing “1” switches back to the world camera.
+Pressing '2' switches the current view to the turret camera.
+Pressing '1' switches back to the world camera.

 ## Distinction and HD level tasks
 The above tasks are enough for you to earn a Credit (with credit-level effort/skill applied).
 The below tasks are more challenging, and should only be attempted by students aiming for Distinction and HD marks.
 We recommend completing the above tasks first before attempting these.